EZePiZy/RISC-V-CPU/RTL/CONTROL_UNIT/README.md

 `WriteNextPC`  | `1`      | Write next PC to Register                                       |

 #### `jalr`

+This instruction changes the `PC` to the sum of a given register and the immediate.
+It then saves what would have been the next instruction address to another given register.
+The instructions is used to return from subroutines.
+To do this we need to add an additional mux that will allow us to set `PC` to the value of the output `Result`.

 Control Signal | Expected | Notes                                                                                                           |
  :-----------: | :------: | :-------------------------------------------------------------------------------------------------------------- |